wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ## Overview
 This repository contains step-by-step instructions for completing the exercises in the Pluralsight path [Certified Kubernetes Administrator (CKA)](https://app.pluralsight.com/paths/certificate/certified-kubernetes-administrator).
 A unique feature of this repository is that it includes code for implementing the courses' exercises with Vagrant virtual machines.

+The most recent Kubernetes version these instructions have been tested on is 1.27.1.

 For a repository that automates the installation and configuration of a similar Kubernetes cluster with Vagrant, check out [this repo](https://github.com/techiescamp/vagrant-kubeadm-kubernetes).

 ### c1-storage VM